aayes89/RandomGMaps/README.md

 # RandomGMaps
-Generates a random markers based on your location and a radius
+Generates 9 random markers based on your location and a radius using Google Map API.
+The API Key is for development purposes only